 Dr. Shuman was accepted and completed a Doctorate in Veterinary Medicine from Texas A&M College of Veterinary Medicine.
 During his time in College Station he was part of the team working in the Gastrointestinal Lab at Texas A&M that optimized tests for diagnosing multiple diseases.
 This work has lead to a better understanding of specific diseases that have chronically plagued our companion animals.

 Frank’s first position upon graduation was with the Houston SPCA where he quickly ascended to Medical Director.
 This position afforded him the opportunity to work with companion animals, farm animals, wildlife, and occasionally with large exotic cats.
 The shelters high case load allowed Dr. Shuman to gain advanced experience with soft tissue and orthopedic surgery and become proficient with managing critical cases.
 Frank can be seen treating animals that have been severely neglected and abused on Animal Cops Houston which airs on Animal Planet.

 In 2013, Dr. Shuman became an adjunct professor for Texas A&M University where he initiated and managed the Shelter Medicine and Animal Welfare rotation for 4th year veterinary students.

-Frank currently resides in South Austin and enjoys spending time with his wife, two children, and their dogs Tucker and Jack.
+Frank currently resides on the Hays County line and enjoys spending time with his wife, two children, and their dogs Tucker and Jack.
 Soccer is still one of his passions as well as the many other outdoor activities Austin has to offer.